 Programs for High School Students:

-If you're a high school student, PCTA offers the chance to graduate with trade skills and certifications that can get you into apprenticeships right away.
+If you're a high school student, PCTA offers the chance to graduate with trade skills and certifications that may support entry into apprenticeships.
+Availability varies by employer and program.

 Programs: